HASH1MX/Traesnake/README.md

 - - Smooth snake movement with animation interpolation

 ## Play the Game  BEST GAME IN THE MARKET.
-TOP TIER!!
+TOP TIER!

 You can play the game directly at: [https://yourusername.github.io/Traesnake/](https://yourusername.github.io/Traesnake/)